 This tactic seemed to be the right decision, and by 3 pm both of the briskets were at 200 degrees.
 I wrapped them tightly in foil and placed them in the yeti to rest with the pork shoulders.
 After getting both of the smokers shut down, and sitting down to rest and reflect on what I had just done, a sense of pride came over me that I really didn’t expect.
 That was one heck of a cook, and I pulled it off.

 What I Learned After Cooking Brisket and Pork Shoulder for Over 24 Hours

 First, trust the process, and know your temps.
 Your end goal is 200+ degrees for both of these cuts of meat.
 Plan on 90 minutes per pound, and if the cook is going faster or slower than you’d like, adjust accordingly.

 Don’t wrap the meat until after the stall starts.
-The only way you’ll know when the stall is occurring is to monitor the temps with a good thermometer.
+The only way you’ll know when the stall is occurring is to monitor the temps with a good meat thermometer.
 My Pro 575 has wifi built-in, and I can monitor temps remotely on that smoker with my phone.
 The Pro 34 doesn’t have that feature, so I relied on my Thermoworks Smoke to monitor the temps on that one.
-Since each smoker only had one probe inside monitoring temps, I would spot check with my Thermapen Mk4 on the other hunks of meat to see how they were coming along.
+Since each smoker only had one probe inside monitoring temps, I would spot check with my Thermapen ONE on the other hunks of meat to see how they were coming along.